 From Connecticut Avenue: Turn east onto Tilden Street.
 Peirce Mill is at the bottom of the hill.

 From 16th Street: turn west onto Park Road which becomes Tilden Street when crossing Beach Drive.
 Go through the traffic light, cross the bridge.
 Peirce Mill is on your right.

 Take the red Line to the Cleveland Park or Van Ness metro station.

 From Cleveland Park: Walk north on Connecticut Avenue, and hike to the right (east) down the Melvin Hazen Trail to Peirce Mill.

 From Van Ness: south to Connecticut Avenue and turn left (east) on Tilden Street.
 Walk down the hill to Peirce Mill.

 During inclement weather, particularly snow storms and hurricanes, federal offices in the District area may be closed.
-To check if we are open check the OPM website.
+To check if we are open go to the OPM website.
 Click on "operating status" along the top bar.
 Also check local television and radio broadcasts for announcements about whether or not the federal government is open.